-The flavor separation shown in Fig. 3 will, of course, require appropriate particle identification in the central detector.
-However, here one needs to keep in mind three things.
+The flavor separation shown in Fig. 3 will, of course, require appropriate particle identification.
+However, one needs to keep in mind three things.
 First, it is the transverse momentum component of the produced leading hadron (p_T) rather than the quark momentum k_T that is the actual observable.
-Depending on the kinematics of the process, p_T can be larger than k_T .
+Depending on the kinematics of the process, p_T is usually larger than k_T .
 In order to disentangle the two, the measured range in p_T has to significantly exceed the desired range in k_T .
-Second, as noted above, both k_T and p_T are defined in the target rest frame with respect to the virtual photon direction rather than that of the ion beam.
-The p_T in the lab frame will thus be boosted and tend to differ from the p_T in the target rest frame.
-And finally, due to the boost and meson scattering angle, the lab momentum p, which is the relevant parameter for the coverage of any PID detector, is almost invariably larger than the p_T at in the rest frame (thus, if one is limited by p, one can generally extend the coverage in k_T somewhat by going to lower ion beam energies).
+Second, as noted above, both k_T and p_T are defined in the ion rest frame with respect to the virtual photon direction (rather than that of the ion beam).
+The p_T in the lab frame is thus boosted along the beams direction, and tends to differ from the p_T in the target rest frame.
+And finally, due to the boost and the meson scattering angle, the lab momentum p, which is the parameter determining the coverage of the PID detectors, is almost invariably larger than the p_T in the ion rest frame (thus, if one is limited by p, one can generally extend the coverage in k_T somewhat by going to lower ion beam energies).
 The lab angles and momenta as function of p_T for the SIDIS leading hadron at intermediate collision energies are shown in Fig. 4.

-Fig. 4: Leading SIDIS pions for 11 electrons on 60 GeV protons, with cuts on 0.2 < z < 0.8, $Q^2 > 1 \text{ GeV}^2$, $M_x > 1.6 \text{ GeV}$, W > 2.3 GeV, 0.05 < y < 0.8, and p < 10 GeV, as function of p_T .
+Figure 4: Leading SIDIS pions for 11 electrons on 60 GeV protons, with cuts on 0.2 < z < 0.8, $Q^2 > 1 \text{ GeV}^2$, $M_x > 1.6 \text{ GeV}$, W > 2.3 GeV, 0.05 < y < 0.8, and p < 10 GeV, as function of p_T .
 The horizontal red lines indicate the approximate transition from the central detector to the endcaps.

 The SIDIS lab momenta as a function of angle are shown in Fig. 5.
-The left panel focuses on the central detector, showing the range that can be covered by a DIRC (either state-of-the-art or "Super-DIRC").
+The left panel focuses on the central detector, indicating the coverage of a DIRC (both state-of-the-art and "Super-DIRC").
 The right panel shows the distribution of forward-going particles, the momenta of which are driven by the ion beam energy.
-Due to the lower electron energy in the right panel, the momenta of backward-going mesons are lower than on the left.
+Due to the lower electron energy in the right panel, the momenta of backward-going mesons are lower than on the left panel.

-Fig. 5: Leading SIDIS pions for 11 GeV electrons on 60 GeV protons (left panel) and 4 GeV electrons on 50 GeV protons (right panel).
+Figure 5: Leading SIDIS pions for 11 GeV electrons on 60 GeV protons (left panel) and 4 GeV electrons on 50 GeV protons (right panel).
 In the left panel the same cuts have been applied as in Fig 4, while on the right, 0.4 < z < 0.6 and $1 < Q^2 < 10$ GeV2.
-The horizontal red lines at 4 and 6 GeV/c indicate the state-of-the-art and possible "Super-DIRC" 3σ π /K separation and the maximum that can be achieved using fused silica, respectively.
+The horizontal red lines at 4 and 6 GeV/c indicate, respectively, the 3 σ π/K separation of a state-of-the-art DIRC and a the upper limit of a possible "Super-DIRC".
 Note that these and subsequent plots use the standard electron scattering convention where the electron beam moves towards 0°.
 The left/right directions of the electron/ion beams are, however, the same as in Fig. 1.